Fabricatable-Machines/Safety-box/README.md

  - Power switch
  - Power socket for 110v-230v AC?
  - Power socket fot 24V power in?
+ - A cable hole with gland for 110v-230v AC out
+ - A cable hole with gland 24V DC out
  - Labels

 **External components:**